From the Office of the Co-Founders

-Since 1982 Operation Smile, Inc. has provided hundreds of thousands of safe surgeries for those born with cleft lip, cleft palate or other facial differences.
-With more than three decades of expertise, Operation Smile creates solutions that deliver free surgery to people where it is needed most.
-Founded in the U.S., Operation Smile’s footprint and its global network of patients, families, staff, donors and volunteers has extended to more than 80 countries where it provides services, raises funds and recruits volunteers.
+Since 1982, Operation Smile, Inc. has provided hundreds of thousands of safe surgeries for those born with cleft lip and cleft palate.
+Operation Smile creates solutions that deliver free cleft surgery and comprehensive care to people where it is needed most.
+Founded in the U.S., Operation Smile’s footprint and its global network of caring, passionate people provide services, raise funds and recruit volunteers.
 This global network is the source of strength and fuel which enables Operation Smile’s work.

 The Code of Conduct provides standards and guidance for all Operation Smile Constituents on topics related to Organizational Governance, Human Resources, Child Protection, Medical Quality and Fiscal Management.
 These standards of ethics and integrity apply to all Operation Smile Constituents including Board members, Operation Smile foundations, employees, volunteers, students, fellows, donors, collaborators, vendors, and any other third party partners whenever they engage with Operation Smile or on its behalf.